 Employee Compensation by Occupation Group

 Among private industry workers, total compensation was greatest for employees in management and professional occupations.
-Total employer costs for management and professional compensation reached $59.57 per hour worked in December 2018.
-Wages and salaries topped $40 per hour on average among these employees, with benefit costs amounting to another $18 per hour.
-Paid leave accounted for a bit more of total compensation among the management and professional workforce, at 9 percent of compensation.
+Total employer costs for management and professional compensation reached $61.78 per hour worked in June 2020.
+Wages and salaries were closing in on $43 per hour on average among these employees, with benefit costs contributing another $19 per hour.
+Paid leave accounted for a bit more of total compensation among the management and professional workforce, at 9.5 percent of compensation.

 Union Workers Have Greater Total Compensation